T1 and T2 signal

 T2* or free induction decay

-This is due to the effect of the local magnetic field inhomogeneities.
-Although the B0 magnetic field is largely the same throughout it is not exactly homogeneous.
-This local variation causes the nuclei to dephase quicker.
+This is due to the effect of the local and external magnetic field inhomogeneities.
+Although the B0 magnetic field is largely the same throughout it is not exactly homogeneous and the tissue and other materials within the magnetic field will also affect the magnetic field.
+This variation causes the nuclei to dephase quicker.

 The spin-echo sequence explained next deletes the effect of local field inhomogeneities so that only the tissue characteristic T2 effect is recorded.